BUSHWALKING ESSENTIAL GEAR

-It is an essential item of sun protection
+It is an essential item for sun protection

-Strongly advised to protect your hands in the scrubby areas.
+Strongly advised to protect your hands in scrubby areas.
 Personally, I take a simple pair of construction gloves.
-There is some from $5 to $10 at Bunnings
+You can buy some for $5 to $10 at Bunnings

-You will have to protect naked skin from the sun at all time (never before swimming!).
+You will have to protect your naked skin from the sun at all times (never before swimming!).

 – Personal hygiene